jorian/komodorpc-rust-client/README.md

     - z_importkey
     - z_importviewingkey
     - z_importwallet
+- `z_exportviewingkey` is not supported yet for sapling
 - Things checked before actual request:
     - address in address parameter is valid (basic length check for now)